• Skip to primary navigation

 You will also need to make sure you’re eating enough calories to build muscle.
 If you’re above 2 to 3 lbs, you are most likely eating too many calories, and you’re adding fat.

-If you think you’re adding fat, try squeezing in a couple of cardio workouts every week and try dropping your daily calorie intake down.
+If you think you’re adding fat, try squeezing in a couple of cardio workouts every week and try dropping your daily calorie intake.

 An increase in body weight without an increase in strength means you’re just getting fat. ( I’ve done this, It’s a momentum killer and really sucks because you now have to cut again to burn the fat off )

-It is possible to have gains in strength without a difference of body weight on the scale.
+It is possible to have gains in strength without a difference in body weight on the scale.

 This happens when your body builds strength through its neural pathways; all this means is that your body becomes more efficient at using the muscle it already possesses.